ajg7/Weather_CLI/README.md

 <code>cargo run Lincoln</code>

 It will provide you with the name of the city, the current temperature in Farenheit, what it feels like in Farenheit, & the wind speed in mph.

+## Background

+I wanted to make a project using Rust, and I chose this because their was a nice and short tutorial on making API calls in Rust.
+I added some extra content such as wind speed and conversion between kelvin and farenheit.